dmtrKovalenko/odiff/README.md

   antialiasing: boolean;
   /** If `true` reason: "pixel-diff" output will contain the set of line indexes containing different pixels */
   captureDiffLines: boolean;
+  /** If `true` the diff result will include coordinates of all different pixels, grouped by x coordinate */
+  captureDiffCoords: boolean;
   /** If `true` odiff will use less memory but will be slower with larger images */
   reduceRamUsage: boolean;
   /** An array of regions to ignore in the diff. */